 What You Need in Your Evacuation Shelter Bags

-Today, I want to talk about what you need in your evacuation shelter bags.
-We have all seen the news on the TV about hurricanes, tornadoes, wildfires, and flooding.
+Today, I want to discuss what you need in your evacuation shelter bags.
+We have all seen the news on the TV about hurricanes, tornadoes, wildfires, and flooding recently, particularly in the mid-west and southern states.
 You may have to evacuate at some time to a shelter during a disaster or emergency if that is your only option.
-MUST HAVE: Label Machine or Permanent Magic Markers
+MUST HAVES: Label Machine or Permanent Magic Markers

-Here’s the deal, many of us already have 72-96-hour bug-out bags, a go bag for each family member, or emergency preparedness kits in the event of an emergency.
-But what if the situation requires every family member to be responsible for grabbing their own backpack or duffel bag with the things they need and heading to a shelter?
-Our 72-96-hour kits may have some stuff we won’t want to take to the shelters.
+Here’s the deal: Many of us already have 72-96-hour bug-out bags, a go bag for each family member, or emergency preparedness kits.
+But what if the situation requires every family member to be responsible for grabbing their backpack or duffel bag with the things they need and heading to a shelter?
+Our 72-96-hour kits may have stuff we won’t want to take to the shelters.

-Let’s discuss some things to consider as you address how best to be properly prepared if an evacuation is dictated by local authorities.
+Let’s discuss some things to consider as you address how best to be properly prepared if local authorities dictate an evacuation like they did in the wildfires in California earlier this year.
 You probably won’t have room for all the suggested items, so evaluate your family’s particular needs and make the most of the space you have.

 What You Need in Your Evacuation Shelter Bags